mcqn/ESP-WROOM-02-breakout/README.md

 If you see random garbage data then the baud rate is most likely wrong.
 Many serial monitors (including `screen` on Linux) won't recognise the non-standard baud rate of 74880.
 If you've got `pyserial` installed (e.g. if you've installed `esptool.py`) then you can use `miniterm.py`.

+#### Boot Mode

+The output at the odd baud rate will include a message `boot mode:(3,6)` or similar.
+The numbers indicate how it's booted up.

+The first digit indicates whether or not it's in programming mode.  `3` indicates normal boot, and `1` shows that it's ready for programming over serial.

 ### Programming With the Arduino IDE

  1. Install the latest version of the Arduino IDE - [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)